 - a rash

-Many symptoms of these illnesses mimic those of other health conditions.
-Rashes that develop with tick-borne illnesses may make it easier for your doctor to diagnose you.
-However, sometimes the rashes disappear following the onset of other symptoms.
+Many symptoms of these illnesses are similar to those of other health conditions.
+Rashes that develop with tick-borne illnesses may make it easier for your doctor to make a diagnosis.
+However, sometimes the rashes disappear after other symptoms occur.

-If you have symptoms and know that you have been in areas where ticks live or your home was infested, you should see your doctor right away.
-He or she can properly diagnosis a tick-borne illness.
+You should see your doctor right away if you have symptoms and have been in areas where ticks live, or if your home was recently infested.
+They can properly diagnosis a tick-borne illness.
 Early diagnosis is essential to prevent any long-term complications associated with these diseases.

 Ticks that are not attached to the skin can be vacuumed up.
-The vacuum bag should be sealed and discarded to a location outside of your home immediately.
-You should check yourself and your clothing after vacuuming to ensure that no ticks remain on you.
+The vacuum bag should be tightly sealed and immediately discarded to a location outside of your home.
+You should check your clothing and your body after vacuuming to ensure that no ticks are on you.

 You may also use spray or powder insecticides to help kill ticks inside your home.

-Although it is possible to control a tick infestation once it occurs, it is far better to prevent an infestation from occurring in the first place.
+Although it is possible to control a tick infestation once it occurs, it’s far better to prevent an infestation from happening in the first place.

-If you live or play in an area where ticks are common, you should check yourself and your children before returning indoors.
-You can also wear long clothing, or tuck your pants into your socks while hiking on trails or in wooded areas.
+If you live or spend time in an area where ticks are common, you should check yourself and your children before returning indoors.
+You can also wear long-sleeved shirts and tuck your pants into your socks while hiking on trails or in wooded areas.
 Try to wear insect repellant that works on ticks.
-You can also buy certain types of clothing that contains insect repellant in the fabric.
+You may also buy certain types of clothing that contains insect repellant in the fabric.

-To remove a tick that is already biting you or a family member, you should pinch it close to its mouth.
-Then, pull it slowly and steadily.
-Never try to twist a tick out, burn it, or kill it with Vaseline, oil, or alcohol.
-Such methods may cause the mouth to remain in your body and cause infection.
+To remove a tick that is already biting you or a family member, grasp the tick as close to the skin as possible using tweezers or a tissue.
+Then, pull it out slowly and steadily.
+Do not use Vaseline, oil, or alcohol to kill the tick.
+These methods may cause the tick’s mouth to remain in your body, which can lead to infection.

-In order to prevent ticks from infesting areas near your home, try to make the surrounding property unsuitable.
-Ticks do not like dry environments and cannot live in short vegetation.
-Keeping weeds and brush away from your home and maintaining your lawn will help you to eliminate ticks near your property.
+In order to prevent ticks from infesting areas near your home, try to make the surrounding property unsuitable for ticks.
+Ticks don’t like dry environments and can’t live in short vegetation.
+Keeping weeds and brush away from your home and maintaining your lawn will help you get rid of ticks near your property.

 If your home is surrounded by heavy brush or wooded areas where ticks are commonly found, you can spray these areas with insecticides to help eliminate ticks.
 Most insecticides will be effective with one or two applications.
-You should also clean up any areas around your home that may attract rodents, since they often carry ticks.
-Woodpiles or spilled birdseed may also attract rodents.
+You should also clean up any areas around your home that may attract rodents (such as mice and rats) since they often carry ticks.

-You should regularly check your pets for the parasites.
-Ticks are more commonly found on animals that are allowed to go outside.
+You should regularly check your pets for ticks.
+They are more commonly found on animals that are allowed to go outside.
 If you find a tick on your pet, remove it and call your veterinarian.
 Your pet may need treatment for a tick bite.
-You can also buy certain medications for your pet that repel ticks.
+You can also buy certain medications for your pet that prevent ticks from attaching.

-If a tick bites you and you develop symptoms of a tick-borne illness, you should call your doctor.
+You should call your doctor if a tick bites you and you develop symptoms of a tick-borne illness.
 One of the first signs will be a rash, accompanied by a fever.
 Antibiotics are typically used to treat tick-borne illnesses.
-Your doctor will be able to diagnose you correctly and prescribe the right antibiotic for treatment.
+Your doctor will be able to give you the correct diagnosis and prescribe the right antibiotic for treatment.